godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> If you do not conquer self, you will be conquered by self.
+> May you find grace as you surrender to life.
+May you find happiness, as you stop seeking it.
-> — *Napoleon Hill*
+> — *Dan Millman*
 <!-- END_QUOTE -->